 Rise of the machines: Canadian retailers on 'cusp' of using more robotics

-There are 1 comment on the Canada.com story from 7 hrs ago, titled Rise of the machines: Canadian retailers on 'cusp' of using more robotics.
-In it, Canada.com reports that:
+There are 1 comment on the Western Star story from 9 hrs ago, titled Rise of the machines: Canadian retailers on 'cusp' of using more robotics.
+In it, Western Star reports that:

 Labour costs were rising, employee productivity was waning and the grocer knew that it had to keep building bigger distribution centres to accommodate the growing number of items being sold in its supermarkets.
 So instead of building out and hiring more workers, the national grocery chain built up and replaced many employees with robots.